Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Results and discussion

 Regarding CoT quality evaluation, GRPO does not yield a significant improvement in the Jaccard index.
-Given the noise in reasoning-tag markup, the scores are effectively unchanged: 0.6468 for the GRPO checkpoint vs. 0.6264 for the SFT checkpoint.
+Namely, for the same audio sample, inter-annotator agreement on selecting each individual reason ranged from $0.05$ to $0.56$ in Fleiss’ kappa.
+However, the average pairwise Jaccard similarity between annotators’ selected reason sets was $0.78$ on the test set, which might serve as a reference point for the comparison with models' performance.
+Given the noise in reasoning-tag markup, the scores are effectively unchanged: $0.6468$ for the GRPO checkpoint vs. $0.6264$ for the SFT checkpoint.

-In an LLM-as-a-judge evaluation (five runs on 1,000 reasoning samples), GRPO shows a small but non-significant improvement in reasoning-trace quality: mean score $5.74 \pm 1.49$ vs. $5.12 \pm 1.47$ for SFT.
-We note that the judge rubric is intentionally strict, which keeps absolute scores relatively low; in this setting, the relative difference between checkpoints is more informative than the raw score level.
+In an LLM-as-a-judge evaluation (five runs on $1,000$ reasoning samples), GRPO shows a small but non-significant improvement in reasoning-trace quality: mean score $5.74 \pm 1.49$ vs. $5.12 \pm 1.47$ for SFT.
+However, the observations suggest that without grounding and a GRPO, reasoning becomes poorer, as it lacks more audio cues.
+We note that the judge's rubric is intentionally strict, which keeps absolute scores relatively low.